softvisio-node/cli/docs/docs.md

 ## Config `.docs.config.yaml`

-Config should be located in `/.docs.config.yaml` or `/docs/.docs.config.yaml`.
+Config should be located in the `/.docs.config.yaml` or the `/docs/.docs.config.yaml` folders.
 Documentation will be generated relative to the config location.

 ### aliases